Darkbeast747474/Blood_Cell_object_Detection/README.md

 - `annotaion.py` annots all the images kept in `BCCD/JPEGImages` and using xml files in `BCCD/Annotations`.
 Pillow a Python Library is used to Draw The Boundboxes.

-- `data_structuring.py` Structures the images and the Labels are converted into yolo format using the old coordinates saved in corresponding xml files and a directory `dataset` is created :
+- `data_structuring.py` Structures the images and the Labels are converted into yolo format using the old coordinates saved in corresponding xml files and a directory `dataset` is created.

-   `dataset/
-    ├── images/
-    │   ├── train/
-    │   │   ├── img1.jpg
-    │   │   └── img2.jpg
-    │   ├── val/
-    │   └── test/
-    └── labels/
-        ├── train/
-        │   ├── img1.txt
-        │   └── img2.txt
-        ├── val/
-        └── test/`

 - In `model_tuning.py` file the model `yolo11n.pt` is fine tuned with 100 epochs and instructions given in `dataset.yaml` is passed in model training shows the directory of dataset and the name/count of classes to detect.
 The Training Results are Saved in `runs/detect/train` , here's the preview of a plot loss updation during training :